Eye makeup trends have a long and surprising history. Read on to learn more!

 Image credit here.

+Let’s now move from the history of eye makeup trends, and turn our eye to the future.
 Who knows what the future holds?
 Will we revive the thin brows of the ’20’s?
 The monobrow of the Romans?
 Or will we move onto something completely different?

 You’d think we would learn the potential harms of crazy beauty trends (like plucking out your eyelashes, or microbeads, for example!) but it seems that LED lashes are about to have a moment.
 This is a supremely stupid beauty trend, given that LED lights – even ‘eco friendly’ light bulbs – can do damage to your eyesight.